 There’s something so informative and intriguing about learning what not to do in interior design.
-This complex art form is certainly a learned skill, and mistakes abound from initial planning and design concepting from finishing touches — whether you’re a professional or a hobbyist.
+This complex art form is certainly a learned skill, and mistakes abound from initial planning and design concepting to finishing touches — whether you’re a professional or a hobbyist.

 Ahead, Kelsey dishes on the 13 common home layout mistakes she always notices, from furniture sizing to lighting placement.